ajmandourah/autorefresh/README.md

 ```
 curl -X POST http://127.0.0.1:6969/refresh -d '{"dir":"{{directory}}"}' -H 'Content-Type: application/json'
 ```

+make sure to change the default 127.0.0.1 to your host ip/domain

 ## How it works
 Plex API allow you to issue a scan library command as per [Plex Media Server URL commands](https://support.plex.tv/articles/201638786-plex-media-server-url-commands/).
 This has been used in most of the autoscan script including plex_autoscan and autoscan.
 There is no mention of the ability to issue a directed metadata refresh of a specefic content here rather a full metadata refresh of the whole library.